 Your socks should match your trousers, not your shoes.
 Otherwise, you get a “bootie” look going on.

-Keep your patterns minimal.
+Keep your patterns minimal or nonexistent.
 The more you have going on down there, the easier it is to screw it all up.

 Don’t mirror your patterns if you’re already wearing another pattern.
 Argyle socks with an argyle sweater is not a good combination.